hemanthkandula/hemanthkandula/README.md

-## Hi there 👋 , I am [Hemanth](https://hemanthkandula/)! 😁
+## Hi there 👋 , I am [Hemanth](https://hemanthkandula.com/)! 😁
 <h6 > (Open for Hiring) </h6>

 [comment]: <> (<h2  align="center">👨‍💻 Whoami </h2>)
 I am a machine learning researcher with almost 4 years of experience in the field of deep learning and healthcare.
-I am currently doing research at Brigham And Women's Hospital, [Harvard Medical School](https://hms.harvard.edu/) in Cambridge, MA where I use Deep Learning to solve problems in healthcare.
+I am currently doing research at [Harvard Medical School](https://hms.harvard.edu/) in Cambridge, MA where I use Deep Learning to solve problems in healthcare.
 My current project is in unsupervised domain adaption in medical imaging.
-I am also a CS graduate student at [Tufts University](https://www.tufts.edu/), worked on deep Reinforcement Learning, and NLP projects.- 📝 [Resume](https://hemanthkandula.com/docs/Resume_Hemanth_Kandula.pdf)
+I am also a CS graduate student at [Tufts University](https://www.tufts.edu/), worked on deep Reinforcement Learning and NLP projects.- 📝 [Resume](https://hemanthkandula.com/docs/Resume_Hemanth_Kandula.pdf)

 Passionate in solving real-world challenges with Machine learning, data science, and robotics.